aiven/devportal/docs/tools/kubernetes.rst

 Authenticating
 ''''''''''''''
 Before creating a service, we need to authenticate the operator with Aiven's API.
 To do so, create the Kubernetes secret with the command below, substituting the ``<your-token-here>`` with the authentication token generated in the "Requirements" section above.
+This needs to be created in the namespace which is going to be used to create your Aiven services.

 .. code:: bash